2.20 CONTRACT ADMINISTRATION

 No credit shall be allowed toward the DBE goal for cost of materials placed by a DBE subcontractor when payment is made by deducting this payment from the prime contractor's payment to the DBE.

-Project engineers shall not allow a prime contractor or another contractor to perform work that has been committed to a DBE subcontractor without written approval from the Office of Employee Services, Civil Rights Team.
+Project engineers shall not allow a prime contractor or another contractor to perform work that has been committed to a DBE subcontractor without written approval from the Civil Rights Bureau.

 In situations where a DBE subcontractor cannot (or is not) performing, the prime contractor must follow all steps described in the specifications.
-Upon receipt of a signed statement from the DBE and documentation where the prime contractor will satisfy the goal with other items or DBEs, the project engineer may recommend to the Office of Employee Services, Civil Rights Team that the commitment be waived and the required goal adjusted.
-The Office of Employee Services, Civil Rights Team must provide written approval of all substitutions before any changes in subcontracted work are performed.
+Upon receipt of a signed statement from the DBE and documentation where the prime contractor will satisfy the goal with other items or DBEs, the project engineer may recommend to the Civil Rights Bureau Team that the commitment be waived and the required goal adjusted.
+The Civil Rights Bureau must provide written approval of all substitutions before any changes in subcontracted work are performed.

 D. Post Construction